Fire Island: Local folklore

 Fire Island's landscapes have inspired numerous myths and legends over the last several centuries and multiple books have been written on the topic of Fire Island lore.
 Many of these stories take advantage of the island's history of shipwrecks and piracy to weave exciting tales of tragic ghosts and hidden treasures beneath the sand.

 The Fire Island Lighthouse is particularly prominent in the mythology of this island and is rumored to be haunted.
 Legend has it that the historic structure is home to the ghosts of a lighthouse keeper and his daughter who died under tragic circumstances.
 The story goes that the daughter got sick and died before he could get medical help from the mainland.
 The father was then stricken with grief and responded to the tragedy by hanging himself in the lighthouse tour.
 It is also said that the ghosts of numerous shipwreck victims haunt the lighthouse and the shores of the island in general including the ghost of Margaret Fuller.
 On January 7, 2022, seven paranormal enthusiasts were allowed to spend the night investigating the lighthouse for paranormal activity, and the supposedly supernatural images and videos they captured were later published by Fire Island & Great South Bay News.

-More recently a new legend of a new species of eight-foot long giant horseshoe crab taking up residence in the Great South Bay has been popularized by an April Fool's Day article.
-The cryptid story has since spread across the internet and further enriched the lore of Fire Island and the surrounding region.
-It is said that the giant Great South Bay horseshoe crab first appeared in March 2025 and that its blood may be able to cure baldness and other diseases.
-The story is thought by many to satirize a decision by New York Governor Kathy Hochul to veto a bill meant to protect the state's horseshoe crab population and actions taken by the Trump administration to cut the National Park Service budget.
+Additionally, in 2025 an urban legend about a giant cryptid horseshoe crab species appearing in the waters around the island has emerged and spread around the internet.
+It has been speculated that the story is meant to draw attention to New York State horseshoe crab conservation issues.